FabricMC/fabric-docs/develop/mixins/bytecode.md

 ### New Object Creation {#new-object-creation}

-In source code, you can write `new MyClass()`, which creates a new instance of `MyClass` and calls the constructor.
-In bytecode these are two distinct operations.
+In source code, writing `new MyClass()` creates a new instance of `MyClass` and calls its constructor.
+In bytecode, these two steps become distinct operations.
 Take the following code, for example:

 ::: code-group